parasaurolophus/rader.us/music/algorithmic_musical_composition.md

-present when it was being recorded, though with a cumulative loss of fidelity resulting from the physical characteristics of the intermediate transducers and storage media, governed by basic laws of nature involving constraints like inertia and entropy.
+present when it was being recorded, though with a cumulative loss of fidelity resulting from the physical characteristics of the intermediate transducers and storage media, governed by basic laws of nature involving constraints like friction, inertia, and entropy.

 The process by which such recordings are created is the same, but operating in reverse.
-A microphone consists of a membrane which vibrates in resonance to changes in air pressure.
-It transduces those vibrations into -- you guessed it!
+A microphone consists of a membrane which vibrates in resonance to changes in air pressure, just like a person's eardrums vibrate in resonance to sound waves.
+The microphone transduces those vibrations into -- you guessed it!
 -- a continuously varying electric voltage.
-That electric signal is fed into a device which stores the changes in voltage as changes to whatever recording medium is in use: vibrations in the cutting needle or. these days, changes to the position of a cutting laser for a vinyl disk template, changes in intensity of electromagnets in the recording head of a tape machine, etc.
+That electric signal is fed into a device which stores the changes in voltage as changes to whatever recording medium is in use: vibrations in the cutting needle for a vinyl disk template, changes in intensity of electromagnets in the recording head of a tape machine, etc.

-I.e. to create a recording, a sound is first transformed into a continuously varying voltage.
+I.e. to create a recording, a sound is first transformed into a continuously varying voltage which is then used to create some physical analog of the original sound waves.
 To play the recording back, the stored analog of the original sound is again transformed into a voltage:

 ```mermaid
 ---